Naturalization; application for the granting of German citizenship to foreigners with a naturalization entitlement (entitlement naturalization)

 Naturalization is the granting of German citizenship to a foreigner.
 It must be applied for and is carried out by issuing a special naturalization certificate.

-A foreigner whose identity and nationality have been clarified and who has been legally residing in Germany for eight years must, in principle, be naturalized upon his or her application.
+A foreigner whose identity and citizenship have been clarified and who has been legally residing in Germany for eight years must be naturalized upon his or her application.
 Residence is legal if the foreigner is in Germany as a citizen of the Union entitled to freedom of movement or as another foreigner with the approval of the foreigners' authority (e.g. with a settlement permit).
 Habitual or permanent residence is defined as both the foreigner's intention to live permanently in Germany and the legal possibility of remaining in Germany forever (e.g. possession of a settlement permit).

 The foreigner is not entitled to naturalization if he or she